 How to interpret diagnostic results

-See above for instructions on how to view diagnostic results for individual pupils.
+See above for instructions on how to view diagnostic results for individual children.

-The diagnostic level indicates where within the grade/year group the student has been placed in relation to your school’s standards/curriculum.
+The diagnostic level indicates where within the grade/year group the child has been placed in relation to your school’s standards/curriculum.

-In the English Curriculum, the diagnostic score will correspond to the Year level.
-Example a Diagnostic score of 2.60 means the pupil will be working on around 60% through the 2nd year level skills or 60% through Year 2.
+In the American Standard, the diagnostic score will correlate with the standard Grade level.
+For example, a Diagnostic score of 2.60 means the child will be working on around 60% through the 2nd-grade skills.

 Diagnostic score of 0.00

-If your student has received a diagnostic score of 0.00, it does not mean that they have failed to answer any question correctly.
+If your child has received a diagnostic score of 0.00, it does not mean that they have failed to answer any question correctly.

 What does ‘In progress’ mean?

-If you see ‘In progress’, the pupil has not completed the diagnostic and you will have to wait until the pupil completes the diagnostic before seeing their results.
+If you see ‘In progress’, the child has not completed the diagnostic and you will have to wait until the child completes the diagnostic before seeing their results.